VishalJ99/symbolic_distillation/README.md

     python simulations/run_sims.py <sim> <output_dir> [--dim] [--nt] [--ns] [--n] [--seed]
     ```
     Arguments:
     - `sim`: The force law used in the simulation for example `spring`.
-See `utils.force_factory` for valid options.
+See `simuations/simulate.py` or `sim_sets` dictionary for valid options.
     - `output_dir`: Path to the output directory where the data will be saved.
+    - `--n`: The number of bodies in the simulation.
+Default is 4.
     - `--dim`: The dimensionality of the simulation.
 Default is 2.
     - `--nt`: The number of time steps in the simulation.
 Default is 1000.
     - `--ns`: The number of simulations to run.
 Default is 10000.
-    - `--n`: The number of bodies in the simulation.
-Default is 4.
     - `--seed`: The seed for the random number generator.
 Default is 1.

-    The output of the script will be a directory containing the data in the format specified in the dataset structure section below.
+    The output of the script will be two npy files saved in the output directory.
+The first data file will contain the positions, velocities, charges and mass of the particles of all the simulations at each time step and the second file will contain the corresponding accelerations.
+The data file will be of shape (ns, nt, n, 2*dim+2) and the acceleration file will be of shape (ns, nt, n, dim).

+    Note, this is just a wrapper script to call `simulations/simulate.py` with the specified arguments.
+The `simulate.py` script can be used directly to run a single simulation, it is the same code as was used to generate the data for the experiments in the original paper and is taken from the [original repository](https://github.com/MilesCranmer/symbolic_deep_learning/blob/master/simulate.py)

 - `src/train.py`: